scott-griffiths/bitstring/doc/quick_reference.rst

 This section gives a summary of the bitstring module's classes, functions and attributes.

-There are four classes that are bit containers, so that each element is a single bit.
+There are four main classes that are bit containers, so that each element is a single bit.
 They differ based on whether they can be modified after creation and on whether they have the concept of a current bit position.

 .. |nbsp| unicode:: 0xa0